cjbarrows/morbles/README.md

 ## Todo

-[ ] fancier "level complete" or "level failed" message [ ] BUG: the level completion red/green buttons are not always showing correctly (!)
-    - mostly when clicking among levels
-[ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?
+[ ] BUG: don't show the "level complete" dialog until the last ball is finished animating [ ] BUG: you shouldn't be able to "uncomplete" a level [ ] BUG: the PUT player for completing a level is not updating in time for the GET (which still shows the level incomplete) [ ] GAMEPLAY: should a ball landing on top of a ball in a gate act differently?